What Causes Swollen Fingers and How to Treat Them

 This article highlights the 18 most common reasons we get swollen fingers.
 It also describes the

-Each cause is discussed in detail below.
-In order of most-to-least common, these conditions are:
+key signs requiring immediate medical attention.
+Each cause is explored in detail below.
+In order of most-to-least common, these causes are:

 - Diet